Stock Rover Review

-StockRover.com is a subscription-based research software service.
-It provides a one-stop resource for a wealth of fundamental data, scans, watchlist, charting tools along with market analysis reports.
-While a lot of the research can be found on many different free sites, the convenience of having everything in one place saves a lot of legwork and time enabling users to focus more on analysis.
+StockRover.com is a subscription-based stock research service.
+It’s a one-stop resource for a wealth of fundamental data, scans, watchlists, charting tools, and market analysis reports.
+While a lot of the research that Stock Rover provides can be found for free by scouring a variety of different sites, the convenience of having everything in one place saves a lot of legwork and time enabling users to focus more on analysis.

 Stock Rover Pricing Options

 Stock Rover offers a free plan that gives you access to basic functions including delayed quotes, analyst rankings, news and market updates.
 The free plan is a great way to kick the tires.
 There are three Stock Rover premium plans billed annually.

 - The Essentials plan costs $79.99 per year and contains everything in the free plan plus portfolio watchlists, over 240 additional financial metrics, a stock screener, five years of historical data, real-time text and e-mail alerts, investment comparison tables and brokerage integration.

 - The Premium plan costs $179.99 per year and includes everything in the Essentials plus over 360 financial metrics and 10 years of historical data, data exporting, ranked screening, ETF scanning, portfolio analysis, correlation analysis, trade planning, rebalancing tools, integrated notes/comments and multi-monitor support.

 - The Premium Plus costs $279.99 per year and contained everything in Premium plus over 500 financial metrics with customization, screening with equations, portfolio health analysis, higher data limits and top priority e-mail support.

 There are also monthly payment options and 2-year subscriptions available.
 You can find the pricing here.